ActianCorp/zeenea-platform-docs/docs/zeenea-security-flaws-management.md

 * The vulnerability is qualified as **CRITICAL**:

-    It is immediately taken into account with the implementation of an adapted correction method (e.g. : upgrade of the dependency to include the associated patch) within 30 days following the availability of the associated patch.
+    It is immediately taken into account with the implementation of an adapted correction method (e.g., : upgrade of the dependency to include the associated patch) within 30 days following the availability of the associated patch.

 * The vulnerability is **lower**: